 Better Value Overall – Although you will need to pay higher closing costs and a down payment of about 10% sometimes 20% for an incomplete apartment if you invest early, you may have already offset the higher costs with capital appreciation by the time your building is finished.
 Generally, on average 3-5 pricing amendments are filed before the development is sold through thus the earlier you by preferably from Schedule A you stand to make the most profit before completion.

-First-Time Residency – As the owner of an off-the-plan property, you will be the first person to live in the space.
-For many buyers, this exclusive benefit is well worth a premium, although this advantage apparently does not translate if you decide to sell your property.
+First-time Residency – As the owner of an off-the-plan property, you will be the first person to live in the space.
+For many buyers, this exclusive benefit is well worth a premium, although this advantage does not translate if you decide to sell your property.

 Of these advantages, the tremendous long-term value of off-the-plan properties is undoubtedly the most compelling for most buyers.
 Incomplete apartments quickly appreciate as they near completion, and as a result, buyers looking to invest often consider off-the-plan properties before considering resales.